hazalsigic/Console-Finances/README.md

 # Console - Finances

 ## Description
-This web application has been created to analyse the financial records of a company including the total amount of Profit/Losses, Greatest increase and decrease in profit/losses.
+This web application has been created to analyse the financial records of a company including the total amount of Profit/Losses, Greatest increase and decrease in profit/losses throught JavaScript.

 ## Installation
 N/A